microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-06.md

 1. Inspect the code in this file.

 As you can see, the simulation receives an `ITrafficControlService` instance injected into its constructor.
-The simulation uses this proxy (i.e., helper class) to send entry- and exit-cam messages to the TrafficControlService.
+The simulation uses this proxy (i.e., helper class) to send entry- and exit-cam messages to the `TrafficControlService`.

 1. Open the file `Resources/Simulation/Proxies/HttpTrafficControlService.cs` in VS Code and inspect the code.

-The proxy uses HTTP to send the message to the TrafficControlService.
+The proxy uses HTTP to send the message to the `TrafficControlService`.
 You will replace this now with an implementation that uses MQTT:

 1. Add a new file in the `Resources/Simulation/Proxies` folder named `MqttTrafficControlService.cs`.